St. Mary's Princeton-bound Nina Young has been named

 Tuesday, November 21 at 9:00 a.m.

 self-sacrifice these officers make for

 our public health and safety.

-Our students will be present in
+Our students were present in

 celebrating these officers